This post may contain affiliate links.

 To ensure I keep my worry to a minimum I have also been avoiding the news and a lot of social media.
 I check the important updates daily online, but otherwise remain oblivious.
 I would definitely suggest removing any unnecessary media from your life, not just during pregnancy but in general.
 The more we can care for our mental health at this time, the better.

 I can’t lie and say that pregnancy during a pandemic is an entirely enjoyable experience.
 I miss my family and friends so bloody much and wish they could watch the progress of my pregnancy with me.
 Knowing what others are having to go through at this time however, I’m grateful that this is my biggest complaint.
-Over the coming weeks and months my focus is going to remain on the positives.
+Over the coming weeks and months I’m going to focus on the positives and keep calm.
 My baby and I are healthy and in six more months we’ll be together, hopefully with our family around us too.

 As I am no medical expert I don’t want to speak of anything formally here.
 If you have any concerns at all about handling pregnancy during a pandemic the best thing you can do is speak to a medical professional.
 Whether that is your doctor, antenatal unit, midwife or another trusted person.
 They will know how to help and have all the best advice for your individual needs.
 If you are in the UK this is the link to the NHS guidance.